 On this page

 A Strategy for Culture and National Heritage have been drafted for the period 2014-2020 and reviewed in 2016 for the period 2016-2020, including objectives to raise youth participation to culture, to support young creators and cultural entrepreneurs.
-However, until December 2018, the Government has not adopted the strategy formally.
+However, the Government never adopted the strategy formally.
 Informally, the strategy was used to guide the cultural policies until March 2020, the beginning of restrictions generated by the COVID-19 pandemic.

-The specific objectives of the Youth Strategy in the area of culture are:
+The specific objectives of the Youth Strategy 2015-2020in the area of culture have been:

 - to facilitate youth access to quality culture and cultural creation